 I'm sorry, Grandmother.
 You know I love you.
 Jonathan, Blake and I were laughing so hard this afternoon at memories of times spent at your house.
 Lawn mower races and the big, rusty wheel we pushed each other down hills on.
 It was weird being in your house and knowing you don't even exist on earth anymore.
 (I'm kind of jealous if I'm being honest.
 I know it is amazing and you wouldn't want to come back anyway.)
 It is hard to imagine that I will never come home with a freezer bag full of mini pecan pies that I would end up eating for breakfast.
 I know you wouldn't hold it against me that I'm not grieving, even if you didn't understand, because I don't understand it myself.
 I just know that this is something that has happened to many people all around the world.
 Something precious has been stolen from us.
 And it is not fair.
 It is really not fair at all.
 I guess it makes up for it that I have such a connected family.
 Family events won't feel the same without you.

 You know, I probably evoked something evil during Gage's Egyptian themed 6th birthday without even realizing it.
+When time shall come for my leaving

 When I bid you adieu